superformlabs/ga4dataform-community/docs/index.md

 );

 2. **Deletion of Updated Data:**
 - Any existing records from the target table (`stg_ga4_events`) where `event_date` is equal to or greater than the `date_checkpoint` are deleted.
-This ensures that if GA4 has updated any past data, it gets removed and replaced by fresh data.
+This ensures that if GA4 has re-processed any past data, it gets removed and replaced by fresh data.

 delete from `cst-gcp-projects.superform_transformations.stg_ga4_events`
 where event_date >= date_checkpoint;